yogaliu-ds/Research-BERT_Sentiment_Analysis-Finetune/README.md

-# PyTorch Model Training with AdamW Optimizer
+# Sentiment Analysis by Fine-Tuning BERT

-This repository contains a PyTorch implementation for training and evaluating a model using the AdamW optimizer and a linear learning rate scheduler.
-The code supports fine-tuning with cross-entropy loss and gradient clipping.
+This repository demonstrates how to fine-tune a BERT model for sentiment analysis using PyTorch, AdamW optimizer, and a linear learning rate scheduler.
+The code is structured to support fine-tuning with cross-entropy loss, gradient clipping, and model checkpointing.

 ## Features
-- **AdamW Optimizer**: Utilizes the AdamW optimizer with a linear warmup schedule.
+- **AdamW Optimizer**: Utilizes AdamW with a linear warmup schedule for learning rate adjustment.
-- **Cross-Entropy Loss**: Designed for classification tasks.
+- **Cross-Entropy Loss**: Used for classification tasks.
-- **Gradient Clipping**: Prevents gradient explosion by clipping gradients to a max norm.
+- **Gradient Clipping**: Ensures gradient norms are capped to prevent explosion.
-- **Model Checkpointing**: Saves the best model based on validation accuracy.
+- **Model Checkpointing**: Automatically saves the best model based on validation accuracy.

-# Training Process
+## Training Process

-    Set Up Optimizer and Scheduler:
+1. **Set Up Optimizer and Scheduler**:
-        Optimizer: AdamW (lr=2e-5)
+   - Optimizer: AdamW (`lr=2e-5`)
-        Scheduler: Linear warmup with total training steps based on data loader size.
+   - Scheduler: Linear warmup with total training steps based on the data loader size.

-    Loss Function:loss_fn = nn.CrossEntropyLoss().to(device)

-    Training Loop: Each epoch performs the following steps:
+2. **Loss Function**:
+   - Loss: `CrossEntropyLoss` for classification tasks.

+3. **Training Loop**:
+   - For each epoch:
-        Forward pass with input data
+     - Perform a forward pass with the input data.
-        Compute loss and predictions
+     - Compute the loss and predictions.
-        Backward pass and optimizer step
-        Gradient clipping
+     - Backward propagate the loss and update the model using the optimizer.
+     - Clip the gradients to prevent overflow.

+4. **Evaluation Loop**:
-    Evaluation Loop: After each epoch, the model is evaluated on the validation set to track accuracy and loss.
+   - After each epoch, evaluate the model on the validation set, tracking both accuracy and loss.